Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 I was feeling a little lazy and slightly unwell but then you can say it was that invisible bond of “love” which pushed me to make this recipe myself.
 That connection was so nicely narrated in “Interstellar”.
 And I experienced it.

 I, immediately called my Mom and asked for the recipe details.
-I ran to the kitchen and started off with the recipe.
+I ran to the kitchen and started with the recipe.

 I called my hubby to taste it and he just loved it (BTW, I wonder if there is anything that I cooked, that he has ever disliked).
 He said it tasted just like my mom’s recipe.
 After all, the inspiration was my mom, and when she inspires we do better than we would expect.